TerjeOtsal/Stroke_monitoring_project/README.md

 Timeremove.py removes timestamp. can easily me modified to remove other columns Lstm.py attempt on temporal algorithm Long-short term memory algorithm

+### Sensor Calibration and Orientation data logging
+#### Overview
+This project involves calibrating the adafruit nRF52840 sensors (accelerometer, gyroscope, magnetometer) and using a custom sketch to generate and log orientation data (quaternions and Euler angles) onto an SD card.
+The data is stored in a CSV format for further analysis.

+### Main files
+-  `calibration.ino`:  Handles sensor calibration.
+-  `Data_collection_with_quaternions.ino`: Logs orientation data to an SD card

+#### Hardware used
+-  Arduino adafruit feather sense nRF 52840
+-  9-DoF IMU sensor (LSM6D33 & LIS3MDL)
+-  SD-card module (SD breakout board)
+-  MircoSD card 16GB (FAT32 format)

+#### Software
+-  Arduino IDE
+-  MotinoCal - Windows
+-  Libraries:
+    - Adafruit sensor calibration
+    - Adafruit AHRS (Sensor Fusion)
+    -  Adafruit Unified Sensor
+    -  SdFat

+#### HOW TO: **Store calibrations**
+1. Open the `calibration.ino` sketch (provided in the Adafruit Sensor Calibration library).
+2. Upload the sketch to your board.
+3. Open MotionCal software
+4. Connect to the COM-port board is connected to
+5. Move sensor untill able to store calibration on to the board

+#### HOW TO: Logg orientation data to SD-card
+1. Upload `Data_collection_with_quaternions.ino` to the board
+2. Modify parameters:
+    -  Change "#define CHIP_SELECTED_PIN A5" to match hardware wiring
+    -  Change "char dataFileName[]" to the desired file name for storing data.
+    -  Change "collectionDuration" to set time duration for data logging
+3. After runnig, remove SD-card and check stored data